 Florida Statute 893.13(2)(a)2.
 Third degree felony.
 Statutory maximum: Five years in prison, five years of probation, or combination thereof not to exceed five years, $5,000 fine.

 The penalties and typical sentence for this offense are very similar to those for “possession of over 20 grams of cannabis,” listed above.

 Sell, Manufacture, Deliver Cannabis

 These cases are typically not eligible for deferred prosecution because the state and the courts only send possession of personal use drugs to diversion, but not the person who is accused of selling or delivering the drugs.
-The range of penalties imposed will vary depending on the amount of cannabis (marijuana) in question, the accused’s prior criminal history, if any, and other personal factors particular to the case.
-A person accused of this offense needs an attorney to fight for the person to not be sentenced to jail or prison, keep the person from becoming a convicted felon, and preventing the person’s driver’s license from being suspended.
+The range of penalties imposed will vary depending on the amount of cannabis in question, the accused’s prior criminal history, if any, any other personal factors particular to the case.
+A person accused of this offense needs an attorney to fight for them not be sentenced to jail or prison, keep them from becoming a convicted felon, and prevent their driver’s license from being suspended.

 Trafficking in Cannabis

 All marijuana trafficking cases have the same statutory penalties, but the minimum mandatory sentences and fines depend on the amount of the drug involved.